psidox/ai-runpod-lora-trainer/README.md

 - **Prices & Limits**: The script picks the first GPU that matches your memory/price constraints.
 Ensure your price range is realistic.
 - **SSH Key**: You must have a valid SSH key on your local machine.
 - **Interruptible Pods**: If you want to use a spot (interruptible) instance, you may need to modify the relevant GraphQL mutation.
+- **AWS Credentials**: Building uploads the image tarball to S3 and the pod downloads/uploads artifacts using AWS credentials provided in the config or environment.
+- **Docker-in-Pod**: The run stage installs Docker inside the pod to load the S3 image tarball.
+Ensure your selected RunPod base image allows installing and running Docker.